joannakl/cs201_s20/syllabus.markdown

 I generally do not take attendance.

 __The missed quizzes and recitation activities cannot be made up__.
-Three lowest scores on recitation activities and two lowest scores on quizzes will be dropped at the end of the semester.
+Two lowest scores on recitation activities and two lowest scores on quizzes will be dropped at the end of the semester.
 This is to account for any excused and unexcused absences.

 The exams can be made up only in case of an excused absence with appropriate documentation.